Topics Map > Canvas

 Topics Map > Kaltura

-Kaltura - Using "Kaltura Gallery" course media galleries and analytics in Canvas
+Kaltura - Using "Kaltura Gallery" Course Media Galleries and Analytics in Canvas [UW-Madison]

 The Kaltura Gallery (as it's called in the Canvas course menu), or the media gallery is a shared repository of media for a course in Canvas that is visible to all instructors and students within the course.
 Both instructors and students can contribute media to a Kaltura media gallery.